TrojanSports - COLUMN: USC and new AD Jennifer Cohen look to be a compelling mutual fit

 Indeed, whatever perception there is about how the reports of Bohn's workplace conduct shaped the search for his replacement, Cohen is simply an obvious fit for her resume alone.

-And for Cohen, this genuinely may have been the one career move she felt she had to make.
+And for Cohen, this genuinely may have been the one career move she felt she had to make after seven years as Washington's AD.

 "I actually told Kalen DeBoer, our football coach at Washington this morning, that I had to walk the talk.
 We've created a culture at UW that was all about growth and developing people and getting uncomfortable and being comfortable with being uncomfortable.
 I just felt like it was time for me to stretch," Cohen said.
 "It was a great run.
 This is a new chapter in my life both personally and professionally, and it was the perfect fit."

-But also a very heavy decision to walk away from the school she had started working at in 1998 on the university side before transition into athletics and rising to lead the department.
+But it was also a very heavy decision to walk away from the school she had started working at in 1998 on the university side before transitioning into athletics and rising to lead that department.

 "It has been a very intense emotional experience, and I think that that's good.
 I think the decision to leave UW should hurt because it means that you cared and people cared about you," Cohen said.
-"That being said, I'm so excited, I am overwhelmed honestly by being able to run a program like USC and I just believe in the synergy that's happening on this campus to be manage all the transition questions with the Big Ten.
+"That being said, I'm so excited.
+I am overwhelmed, honestly, by being able to run a program like USC and I just believe in the synergy that's happening on this campus to manage all the transition questions with the Big Ten.
 So, emotional, awesome, scary -- all the things you'd feel when you're making a big change in your life."

-While she didn't claim to be a Trojans fan growing up and noted that the Huskies were her team from a young age, it did seem genuine that this job in this place does hold special significance for her.
+While she didn't claim to be a Trojans fan growing up and noted that the Huskies were her team from a young age, she talked of her appreciation for USC's stature in college athletics, the opportunities it provides to compete at the highest level in all sports, and it did seem genuine that this job in this place does hold special significance for her.

 "This is where my family's roots are -- my parents, like that's something really emotional to me," Cohen said.
 "Both my parents are still alive, and this really hit them in a big way that I was able to lead an iconic brand and a school that we were so familiar with.
 I love LA, I love California.
 I have no idea where I'm going to live so if anybody has any ideas, let me know, but it means everything to me and it's just a real honor."